Colleges by Location

 Admissions

-Discovering as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
-Discover some vital data about admission policy and requirements at University of San Francisco.
+If you learn as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
+What are the admission requirements for University of San Francisco?

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 13,052 in 2024.
-University of San Francisco has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this school uses standardized test scores for admission and it admitted 15,358 in 2025.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2024 was 29 and the average GPA was 3.7.
+The average ACT score for all the enrolled students in 2025 was 27 while the average GPA was 3.62.
 That means that you need a GPA that's above average in order to get into University of San Francisco; the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 655 and an average SAT Math score of 649.
+The SAT Critical Reading average score was 655 for the accepted students, while the average SAT Math score was 638.

 Deadlines